Tom718-uk/delfinoplaza/README.md

 Please be kind, as I am constantly learning how to improve my charting skills.
 As of now, there is no scheduled revision of this chart, meaning this could be the final draft of this song.

+Please note if you have downloaded this from GitHub the background quality will be poorer quality than downloads from the Discord.
+To download this head to the Trombone Champ Modding Discord and navigate to #custom-charts and search the name of this song.

 -- INSTALL INSTRUCTIONS